On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Concepts

 It is assumed that each client, on average, will make ten requests per day, and as such the aggregate user statistics are divided by ten to provide a final estimate of usage.
 This data is averaged across each 24-hour period to provide the average number of concurrently connected Tor clients for that day\cite{tormetrics-qa}.
 Whilst the number of distinct clients per day cannot be estimated with any accuracy, the methodology of the Tor metrics portal provides a sufficiently stable estimate.

 From these estimates we obtain a set of 251 time series representing individual countries according to the GeoIP database used by Tor.
-These time series comprise daily observations ranging from the beginning of September 2011 to the time of writing\footnote{Earlier data is available, but was gathered using a different methodology and has not yet been analysed with the techniques presented in this paper.}.
-From these, we remove those countries whose Tor usage never rises above 500 users, on the basis that with such a small number of users, almost any change in use is sufficient to be considered an anomaly.
-Our techniques can be applied to all countries in the dataset, however, this runs the risk of creating a significant number of false positives\footnote{Whether these anomalies are truly false is debatable.
-They do represent statistically significant shifts in usage patterns for those countries, which may be of interest for more targeted studies, however with respect to understanding exogenous interventions these anomalies are less useful.
-One possible solution to this would be, rather than removing such countries entirely, to report their results separately to higher-usage countries.}.
+These time series comprise daily observations ranging from the beginning of September 2011 to the time of writing.
+From these, we remove those countries whose Tor usage never rises above 100 users to discount countries whose variance is too high to allow meaningful anomaly detection.

+In later sections, we combine normal usage trends in Tor with censorship-resistant \textit{bridge node} usage to identify correlated anomalies.
+This is discussed in further detail in \S\ref{section:combined}.